 A2X communication: A communication to support A2X services leveraging PC5 reference points.
 A2X services are realized by various types of A2X applications, i.e. BRID or DAA.

+Activated AI/ML functionality: AI/ML functionality that is already enabled for performing inference.

 Aerial UE communication: functionality enabling Aerial UE function, as defined in 16.18.

+AI/ML functionality: Inference configuration or a set of inference related parameters configuration.

+AI/ML Model: A data driven algorithm that applies AI/ML techniques to generate a set of outputs based on a set of inputs.

 Air to Ground network: An NG-RAN consisting of ground-based gNBs, which provide cell towers that send signals up to an aircraft's antenna(s) of onboard ATG terminal, with typical vertical altitude of around 10,000m and take-off/landing altitudes down to 3000m.

+Applicable AI/ML functionality: AI/ML functionality for which the UE is ready to perform inference.

 BH RLC channel: an RLC channel between two nodes, which is used to transport backhaul packets.

 Boundary IAB-node: as defined in TS 38.401 [4].